dancun616/phase-2-week-1/README.md

 This enables us to run HTML file in browser.
 ## Project set-up
-Once the project is up and running in the browser,You should be directed to a dummy Login page which requires you to input any characters and then directed to the WeatherApp page where you can search for location and the app will render the weather details based on the location.
+Once the project is up and running in the browser,You should be directed to the landing page Flatiron Bank you can fill the required input form and submit to add transaction.

 ## Author